There’s a lot to love about Lisbon.

 5. Cervejaria Ramiro

-If you’ve been planning a trip to Lisbon and like seafood, then you’ve probably heard of this place.
+If you’ve been doing research on where to eat in Lisbon, then you’ve probably heard of this place.

 Cervejaria Ramiro is one of the most popular seafood restaurants in Lisbon.
 It’s featured on nearly every television program touting Lisbon as a foodie destination.